designernils/query-xml-python/README.md

 ## Basic Python snippets for querying XML

-Here is a basic XML snippet:
+Here is a xml file called animals.xml for comparison:

 ```XML
 <Animals>